- Joined

 For OpenCore:

-The first step is to add the ACPI renames for USB functionality.
+The next step is to add the ACPI renames for USB functionality.
+To add the ACPI renames for USB, follow the steps below.

 ACPI Renames